 by Elisabeth (Lies) Wesseling

-About Elisabeth (Lies) Wesseling
+about Elisabeth (Lies) Wesseling

 Elisabeth (Lies) Wesseling is Professor in the Department of Literature and Art at Maastricht University, where she is Director of the Centre for Gender and Diversity of the Faculty of Arts and Social Sciences.
 Her scholarship focuses on the cultural construction of childhood in narrative fiction (children’s literature, the novel, film) and science (science-based child rearing advice, developmental psychology, anthropology) from 1850 to 2000.